wistia/wistia-open-docs/_posts/2012-07-03-embedding.md

 title: Adding Video to Your Website
 layout: post
 category: Embedding
-description: Want to add video to your website but don't know where to start?
+description: Want to add video to your website (embedding) but don't know where to start?
 Here's a quick guide to get you off the ground!
 post_intro: <div class="post_image intro_image"><img src="http://embed.wistia.com/deliveries/e4fae4cdfda58c83e8444785425e32309c0d1c3b.png" alt="puttingvideo_guide" /></div><p>Putting video on your website is the best way to get your message across.</p><p>The act of putting a video on your website is called <strong>embedding</strong>, and in this guide we're going to show you how to get it done right.</p><p>Embedding video is right for you if you want to:</p><ul><li>Add video to your website, blog, or wiki</li><li>Track how your audience as a whole watches your video</li><li>Track how individuals watch your video</li></ul>
 ---